The smallest LED flasher circuit ever built is the one shown in this article.

-Get ready to witness the worlds simplest single transistor LED flasher circuit.
+So get ready to see the simplest single transistor LED flasher circuit in this tutorial.

 What is a Single Transistor LED Flasher Circuit:

-A single transistor LED flasher circuit is a basic electronic circuit that flashes a light emitting diode LED on and off using a single transistor.
+The single transistor LED flasher circuit is a simple electronic circuit that uses a single transistor to turn on and off a light emitting diode LED.

 Parts List: